nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/docs/index.md

 ## What Is Included

 - README-based project documentation and setup notes
-- Routing and request lifecycle notes from `public_html/index.php`
+- Routing and request lifecycle notes from
 - Auto-generated module/class/constants/test inventories

 ## Next Steps

 - Use the navigation sidebar to explore generated references.
+- Update code and rerun .
+lore generated references.
 - Update code and rerun `./scripts/generate-mkdocs-material.sh`.